 ZTE is planning big things for 2014.
 It seems as though they want to up their smartphone shipments 50%, from 40 million to 60 million.
 Those are worldwide deliveries, which ZTE will fight while a battle back home heats up.

 There are always some issues when dealing with device sales figures.
 To begin with, there is the bit about whether they are actually sold, or just shipped.
 The former means the device has reached a users hands and the latter means the manufacturer shipped the device and it is sitting on a shelf waiting to reach a customer.
 Aside from needing that distinction, there is also the difference between analyst reports and numbers direct from the manufacturer.

 Motorola will be announcing the Moto G shortly.
 The handset is expected to be a lower-cost alternative to the Moto X. And coincidentally, we recently saw price cuts for the Moto X both on and off-contract.
 Motorola also opened up the Moto Maker to all four major US carriers this week.
 But with all this Moto X news, a new report coming from the Wall Street Journal brings talk of poor sales.

-Qualcomm Snapdragon processor under that HD display.
+If you're the proud owner of almost any flagship smartphone from the past year, it's likely running a Qualcomm Snapdragon processor under that HD display.
 Samsung and their Galaxy S3 and S4, the HTC One, LG's Nexus 4 and many other devices are all powered by Qualcomm, which is one of many reasons they've (yet again) had record sales and revenue for the Q3 earnings report this year.